 One of the most serious consequences of a sex crime is sex offender registration.
 The sex offender registry is publicly accessible and could largely determine where you may live, work, and even pass by.
 If you have been convicted of a sex crime and have questions about whether you are required to register as a sex offender, keep reading today’s blog post.
 We will discuss the specific sex crimes that warrant registration, as well as the associated risk levels for registered offenders.

-Who Is Required to Register as a Sex Offender?
+Who Is Required to Register as a Sex Offender in Georgia?

 Individuals who have been convicted of a crime against a minor or a dangerous sexual offense are required to register in Georgia as sex offenders.
 The only exceptions are certain misdemeanor convictions and offenses handled in juvenile court.